-Usual working hours based on the domestic concept, expressed yearly and weekly per job normal working hours based on the domestic concept, expressed either yearly or weekly per job or in terms of annual volume
+Usual working hours based on the domestic concept, expressed yearly and weekly per job

 Normal working hours

 The term "normal working hours" refers to the number of hours decided upon in the employment contract.
 In the case of self-employed persons, this figure corresponds to the number of hours usually devoted to their professional activities.
 Hours of overtime and absences do not have an impact on normal working hours.